Malaise era: 1973 oil crisis

-Sales of larger domestic cars would rebound, but the 1979 oil crisis caused oil and gas prices to again increase significantly, doubling over 12 months, and there was a further shift in customer preference to smaller, more efficient vehicles.
+Sales of larger domestic cars would rebound in 1977 and 1978, but the 1979 oil crisis caused oil and gas prices to again increase significantly, doubling over 12 months, and there was a further shift in customer preference to smaller, more efficient vehicles.

 The EPA began regulating for fuel efficiency in this period.
-The Corporate Average Fuel Economy (CAFE) standard was passed into law in 1975, requiring that the fuel economy of a manufacturer’s entire output of passenger car and light truck models be averaged into a miles-per-gallon fuel economy standard, which was then in turn used as the basis for further legislation.
+The Corporate Average Fuel Economy (CAFE) standard was passed into law in 1975, requiring that the fuel economy of a manufacturer's entire output of passenger car and light truck models be averaged into a miles-per-gallon fuel economy standard, which was then in turn used as the basis for further legislation.
 For example, in 1978 Congress mandated that manufacturers achieve a fleet average of 18 mpg by 1978, 19 mpg by 1979, and 20 mpg by 1980, rising to 27.5 mpg by 1985.
-Similarly, the Energy Tax Act levied fees on the sale of vehicles that failed to meet CAFE standards, as an attempt to discourage the sale of new inefficient vehicles.
-By the approximate close of the malaise era in 1983, average fuel efficiency for passenger cars had not met these targets, but had risen to 17.1 mpgUS.
+Similarly, the 1978 Energy Tax Act levied a "gas-guzzler" tax to the sale of new vehicles that failed to meet CAFE standards, as an attempt to discourage the creation and purchase of inefficient vehicles.
+By the approximate close of the "Malaise era" in 1983, average fuel efficiency for passenger cars had not met these targets, but had risen to 17.1 mpgUS.